 I predict that every one of you favored firing the hypothetical CEO for killing a guy to get ahead.
 My second prediction is that every Republican reader of this blog favored firing President Obama in the hypothetical and imaginary case of him murdering a citizen to get elected.
 My third prediction is that supporters of President Obama will quibble with the hypothetical example, or my comparison to the CEO, or say President Obama is still a better option than Romney.
 In other words, for most supporters of President Obama, I don’t think there is such a thing as a “firing offense.”

 Prediction 1: You’re wrong.
 There are lunatics that think a guy like that, especially if he’s gotten away with homicide, is awesome.
-He gets the keys to Goldman Sachs, and they want a thousand shares.
+They give him the keys to Goldman Sachs, and they want a thousand shares.
 Prediction 2: You’re right.
 But that has nothing to do with the crime.
 They’d shoot the President if he so much as walked into town without the Secret Service.
 Prediction 3: You’re wrong.
-I can’t explain this one to you because you’re too damn intelligent.
+I can’t explain this one to you because you’re too damn smart.

 For the record, President Obama did not technically kill anyone to get elected.
 That was just a hypothetical example.
 But he is putting an American citizen in jail for 10 years to life for operating medical marijuana dispensaries in California where it is legal under state law.
 And I assume the President – who has a well-documented history of extensive marijuana use in his youth – is clamping down on California dispensaries for political reasons, i.e. to get reelected.
 What other reason could there be?

-Maybe he’s trying to fire up his base: abolitionists and World War II veterans.
+Maybe he’s trying to fire up his base?
+Abolitionists and World War II veterans?
 The President’s oath to protect the Constitution could be relevant as well.
-Anyway, Scott the fretted cartoon Zeus decides he must vote for Mitt Romney, as he is the answer.
-By all means: Let’s us first welcome Mitt to the White House.
-And let’s us then watch his DEA crank up the Fourth Amendment violations.
+Anyway, Scott the cartoon Zeus has decided he must vote for Mitt Romney, as Mitt is the answer.
+By all means, let’s welcome Mitt to the White House.
+And let’s then watch his DEA crank up the Fourth Amendment violations.
 I don’t know, really, would a Republican do that?
-Ramrod your doors to search for your stash?
-Scott is Einstein of the Funnies.
+Knock down your doors just to search for your stash?
+Scott is fucking Einstein.